 It’s election day, I’m traveling, and all of the sudden competition and sports metaphors are running through my head like Dez Bryant on an 84-yard tear to the end zone.
+I highly recommend you check out Discover Stradbroke’s website if you’re looking for a pet friendly beach accommodation on Stradbroke Island.
 Here’s one of my favorite by Candy Crowley written about the 2008 presidential candidate, Fred Thompson:

 Candy Crowley: “The bass haven’t been biting because Fred Thompson hasn’t been fishing with nightcrawlers.
 He’s been fishing with gummi worms, and the voters know it.”